For the Red Sauce:

-To assemble your lasagna simply add 1/4 of your red sauce into the base of a 8×8 baking dish and distribute evenly .
+To assemble your lasagna simply add 1/4 of your red sauce into the base of an 8×8 baking dish and distribute evenly.
 Then place 1 layer of lasagna sheets and repeat with 1/4 of your sauce till your top layer (red sauce should be the last layer), note: leave yourself an inch for the white sauce.
 Using a ladle, ladle the white sauce onto the lasagna and using a spoon to smooth to the edges.
-Place baking dish onto baking sheet and cover with foil and bake for 35 minutes covered and 20 minutes uncovered.
+Place a baking dish onto the baking sheet and cover with foil and bake for 35 minutes covered and 20 minutes uncovered.

 To serve, garnish with basil!
 That’s it!

-This will last in the fridge in a tight sealed container for up to one week.
+This will last in the fridge in a tightly sealed container for up to one week.

 The sauce is freezer friendly.
-Just store in a air tight container.
-Will last up to 1 week in the fridge.
+Just store in a airtight container.
+It will last up to 1 week in the fridge.

 Keywords: Beans, Casserole, Comfort Food, Lasagna, Vegan, Plant based